Pea vs Whey Protein (Which is Best for You?)

 The rates of whey protein absorption and digestion are different for pea protein.

-As pea protein is absorbed more gradually than whey protein, a constant flow of amino acids into the bloodstream is made possible.
+Pea protein is absorbed more gradually than whey protein, allowing a constant flow of amino acids into the bloodstream.

 This makes it an excellent option for muscle recovery and repair after workouts.